 Making mistakes adds to our experience.
 Nevertheless, we also use the word ‘experience’ as a euphemism to hide our mistakes.

-Postponing tasks is your heart telling you that you have to change something in your life because you feel stuck.
+Postponing tasks is your heart telling you that you must change something in your life because you feel stuck.

 #4 Knowing When to Quit